AD-lite24/aruco_in_gazebo/README.md

 In the aruco_in_gazebo/scripts directory, launch the script with `python open_cv_demo_ros.py` Edit the rostopic to whatever topic your camera is publishing to.
 Use `rostopic list` to get a list of topics.
+If you used the bot linked above, you may replace it by `sub_image = rospy.Subscriber("/atom/camera/rgb/image_raw", Image, image_callback)`
 Use the ros2 script if you are using ros2.
 Update the aruco dict and the mtx and dist values from the calibration data.

 ## Camera Calliberation